grubbcc/anagrams/README.md

 Features

     • Play against up to 5 other players or against the computer (or just watch a game)
-    • Automatic dictionary verification with the NWL 18 (North American) and CSW 19 (international) lexicons.
+    • Automatic dictionary verification with the NWL 18 (North American) and CSW 19 (International) lexicons.
     • Play with up to 300 tiles per game (including "blanks") at adjustable speeds
+    • Load custom settings and colors automatically upon startup
     • Chat with other players before or during a game
     • Postgame analysis mode shows you what words you could have made

-Upcoming Features
-(to be rolled out in future releases)

-    • Make an account so you can save your stats
-    • Sounds and animations
-    • Choose your default dictionary
-    • Customizable settings and colors
-    • Linux version
-    • Tournaments!

 A Personal Note

 I am an amateur Java programmer, mostly self taught, as well as an avid Scrabble player.
 I built this project almost entirely from scratch over the course of several years as a way of learning to program and giving back to the word game community.
-Many, many hours were spent reading the documentation and scouring Stack Overflow for answers.
+Many, many hours were spent reading the Java Docs and scouring Stack Overflow for answers.

 Since I have benefited greatly from the advice and code of others, I have made this an open source project.
 Check out the code over at my GitHub page, and feel free to use what you like in your own work.
 (Just no redistributing or selling without my permission, of course.)
-If you are an experienced progammer, any bug reports or feedback on how I can improve things would be greatly appreciated!
+If you are an experienced prorgammer, any bug reports or feedback on how I can improve things would be greatly appreciated!

-Kickstarter

-From webspace to signing certificates to licenses, making a computer program and bringing it to the world can be an expensive ordeal, so if you like this game, please considering making a donation on my Kickstarter page (coming soon).
-In addition to helping an aspiring programmer put their best forward, you can also experience the following benefits:

-    • Early access!
-Be the first person your block to experience the fun of the word game that is overtaking the world.
-    • Custom features!
-Would you like your picture by your name?
-Custom speeds?
-Custom tile sets?
-Play against two robots at once?
-Highlights on unstealable words?
-As long as it doesn't give you an unfair advantage over other players, I will try to make it happen for you.*
-    • Be a part of a the new Anagrams Revolution that will change the way humans study words forever.
-Liberate the dictionary from a arbitrary devotion to words 1 to 8 letters long and put the whole dictionary at your disposal!
-    • Get the standalone version of the Word Explorer analysis tool, great for analyzing games, including in-person games.
-    • You’ve got my ear and my undying appreciation.
-Do you have suggestions on how to change the program for the better or features that you think should be implemented?
-Let me know and I'll see that they are prioritized.

 Update Log

+Version 0.9.6 - July 6, 2020

+    • Added buttons to click through previous game positions.
+    • Added a panel that shows all playable words during analysis mode.
+    • Word explorer displays probabilities of steals.
+    • Game grays out players who have abandoned words on the table.
+    • Server keeps track of most commonly missed words.

+Version 0.9.5 - June 21, 2020

+    • Robot opponents and dictionaries load instantaneously.
+    • Customizable appearance and game settings load automatically on startup.
+    • Added informative tooltips to the main screen game panels.
+    • Names of active players in games are visible from the home screen.
+    • Maximum number of windows you can have open at a time is set to 4.

+Version 0.9.4 - June 12, 2020

+    • Game window can now be maximized and minimized.
+    • Added informative tooltips to game menu.
+    • Game window now displays game parameters.
+    • Game notifications are now displayed in the main screen.
+    • Tile size automatically adjusts according when panel is full.

+Version 0.9.3 - June 10, 2020

+    • The game ends immediately and goes to analysis mode if the tile bag and tile pool are both empty.
+    • Added NWL18 definitions
+    • Players may now select minimum word length of 4 or 5.
+    • Game notifications are now displayed in the main screen.
+    • You can now resume a game after leaving or getting connected.
+The game will automatically delete if there is no activity after one minute.
+    • Improved robot loading speed

-Version 0.9.2
+Version 0.9.2 - June 5, 2020

+    • Added chat to the game window
-    • Fixed bug where watcher would sometimes fail to load dictionary
+    • Fixed a bug where the dictionary would sometimes fail to load while watching a game
-    • Added chat to game window
-    • Set chat window to be of constant height
+    • Set chat panel to be of fixed size
     • Added sounds for when a player logs in or makes a word
-    • Removed the annoying beep when the backspace key pressed in an emmpty text field
+    • Removed the annoying beep when the backspace key is entered in an empty text field

-Version 0.9.1
+Version 0.9.1 - June 4, 2020

     • You can no longer make a word if it is already on the board
     • Fixed a bug that would sometimes cause socket errors if you quit the application with a game open